"I would teach children music, physics, and philosophy;

 Marcus has taken what he has learned, and built a remarkable career out of it.
 He is in demand as an saxophonist, songwriter, producer, and engineer in the New York music scene.
 As a saxophonist, he has performed at the Obama White House, Madison Square Garden with DNCE, The Late Show with Stephen Colbert alongside Jon Batiste, recorded with Benny Blanco and Ryan Tedder, Performed Jazz at major venues like The Blue Note, Dizzy's, and even Carnegie Hall, is a featured performer at the Daybreaker series of Morning Raves, and has toured the world with groups ranging from New Orleans Hot Jazz to Indie Rock.
 As a songwriter, producer and engineer, he works closely with Av8ted, a creative entrepreneur collective based out of Brooklyn that represents the "New Black Aesthetic."
 In June of 2016, Marcus appeared in his first play, Playing Hot, performing in speaking roles as Lewis, a member of Buddy Bolden's band, and the Legendary Sidney Bechet.
 In addition, he speaks on music production and education for the New Jersey Association of Music Educators, was noted as an Artist of Distinction by the state of New Jersey, and has published articles on music and mathematics.

 Marcus maintains his interest in mathematics and physics, giving talks, tutoring, and studying independently under scholars at Columbia and Princeton.
-In 2017, he is set to build the Selam Salon, a space that brings together musicians, artists, writers, mathematicians, and physicists.
-The space will host events and source online video content.
-The goal is to move the needle on culture so that clarity of thought, creativity, and imagination are connected to individual and collective greatness.
+In addition he works at Math-M-Addicts, a program for NYC children who are extraordinarily gifted in mathematics.
+His artistic goal is to move the needle on culture so that clarity of thought, creativity, and imagination are connected to individual and collective greatness.